 Renmin Park (People’s Park)

-But the highlight of Renmin Park if you are visiting Chengdu with children is the ‘playground’.
+But the highlight of Renmin Park if you are visiting Chengdu with kids is the ‘playground’.
 When we followed signs to the playground we were expecting a few swings, a couple of slides and a climbing frame.
 Well, imagine our kids excitement when we were confronted with a full-on fun fair!

 There were rides and games galore and the kids were so disappointed when we told them it was time to leave after only 30 minutes.
 Definitely plan to spend some extra time here.